This country claims it hasn't had a single Covid-19 case. Activists say that's a lie

 According to the websites of the British and Australian foreign ministries, all flights into Turkmenistan are currently suspended and only Turkmen citizens are allowed to enter the country.

-Turkmen said his sources in Turkmenistan began contacting him about cases in around May 2020 -- about the same time Covid-19 was spreading around the world.
+Myatiev said his sources in Turkmenistan began contacting him about cases in around May 2020 -- about the same time Covid-19 was spreading around the world.
 He said the first messages he received talked about a "weird lung disease, flu-like" which was affecting many people.

 "It was at least 40 degrees Celsius outside (104 degrees Fahrenheit) -- not a usual flu season," he said.

-In June 2020, the US embassy in the capital, Ashgabat, issued a heath alert warning of "reports of local citizens with symptoms consisted with Covid-19 undergoing Covid-19 testing," and being placed in quarantine for up to 14 days.
+In June 2020, the US embassy in the capital, Ashgabat, issued a heath alert warning of "reports of local citizens with symptoms consistent with Covid-19 undergoing Covid-19 testing," and being placed in quarantine for up to 14 days.

 The Turkmenistan government immediately called the statement "fake news."